 - In an 8" skillet, heat olive oil over medium-low heat.
 Dice onion, pepper, and zucchini into small pieces.
 Add onion to skillet, cooking for 3-4 minutes then add zucchini and pepper.
 Stir and cook for another 3-4 minutes, until zucchini is tender.
 Remove from skillet and set aside.

 - Melt 1/2 tablespoon butter in the 8" skillet, swirling until the bottom of the pan is covered.
-Whisk together 2 eggs, 1/4 teaspoon black pepper, and 1/8 teaspoon sea salt until eggs are slightly frothy.
+Whisk together 2 eggs,2 tablespoons milk, 1/4 teaspoon black pepper, and 1/8 teaspoon sea salt until eggs are slightly frothy.
 Pour into the hot skillet.
 As the bottom of the eggs set, lift up the side of the eggs with a spatula and let uncooked eggs run under the cooked eggs.
 Continue until egg is fairly well set.
 Carefully flip the omelette over and sprinkle 1 ounce cheese, half the tomato, and half the veggies on one side.
 Fold over and remove from pan.
 Repeat with remaining eggs.